ellji/ellji.github.io/_posts/2018-04-17-Fun-and-Failure.md

 I’ve finished the main storyline of Far Cry 5, and I Now Have Opinions about it.

 ## WARNING
-*Spoilers about the plot INCLUDING THE ENDINGS of Far Cry 5 below. (and the previous Far Cry games as well)*
+*Spoilers about the plot INCLUDING THE ENDING of Far Cry 5 below. (and the previous Far Cry games as well)*

 <br/>
 <br/>